nkh/P6-Data-Dump-Tree/README.md

 Display the internal address of the objects.
 Default is False.

-### ANSI vs ASCII vs Unicode tree drawing
+### Unicode vs ANSI tree drawing

-The tree is draw with ANSI codes, if possible, otherwise in ASCII.
-See roles AsciiGyphs and UnicodeGlyphs.
+The tree is draw with Unicode characters + one space by default.
+See roles AsciiGyphs and CompactUnicodeGlyphs.

 Handling specific types
 -----------------------